vxlentiinaa/dis8645-2025-02-procesos/13-Bernardita-lobo/sesion-03a/README.md

 | 1 	| 0   	|

-sofistas
+Sofistas

-con control t ordena las cosas en arduino
+Con Control + T se ordenan las cosas en Arduino.

-VARIABLES, FUNCIONES, FOR, IF, ARE
+Variables, funciones, for, if, and.